uriel1998/WWIV_Utilities/README.md

-Please note that since there are multiple scripts, you will want to point your RSS reader at [recent commits](https://github.com/uriel1998/WWIV_Utilities/commits/master.atom) for this repository to stay up to date.
+Please note that since there are multiple scripts, you will want to point your RSS reader at [recent commits](https://github.com/uriel1998/WWIV_Utilities/commits/master.atom) for this repository so you are aware of additions, changes, and updates

 If you're looking for the BASH scripts for networked BBS doors (BBSList and DoorParty), that's the folder `networked-bbs-doors`, with instructions inside that folder.